-Funds the provision of planning services, which guide growth and regulate development, as well as the delivery of environmental and economic development programs.
+Funds the provision of planning services that guide growth and regulate development and the delivery of environmental and economic development programs.

-Includes special charges such as Canterbury Community Centre and Kanata North Project where applicable.
+Includes special charges where applicable such as Canterbury Community Centre and Kanata North Project.

-For a full description of the City’s budget please visit http://ottawa.ca.
+For a full description of the City's budget please visit Budget and taxes.

 City of Ottawa Fraud and Waste Hotline

-The City of Ottawa has a convenient and confidential way for the public to report suspected cases of fraud, waste or other inappropriate activities.
-There are two ways to contact the Fraud and Waste Hotline:
+To report suspected cases of fraud, waste or other inappropriate activities, contact the Fraud and Waste Hotline at ottawa.fraudwaste-fraudeabus.ca or 1-866-959-9309.

-The following codes describe the different levels of services provided to select areas.
+The following codes on your tax bill describe the services provided to select areas.

 CAL – Conservation Authority Levy